Patrolman Anthony Oetheimer

 Patrolman Oetheimer was removed to the hospital where he died from his wounds.

-The suspect plead guilty to second-degree murder, robbery and weapons charges after failing to convince a judge that he was mentally insane and should not face a trial.
+The suspect pleaded guilty to second-degree murder, robbery, and weapons charges after failing to convince a judge that he was mentally insane and should not face a trial.
 He was sentenced to 50 years to life in prison.
 Two other suspects were also arrested and charged with providing and storing weapons for the suspect.

 Patrolman Oetheimer was posthumously awarded the New York City Police Department's Medal of Honor for his actions.

-Patrolman Oetheimer was assigned to the 114th Precinct.
+Patrolman Oetheimer was a United States Army WWII veteran and had served with the New York City Police Department for three years, assigned to the 114th Precinct.
 He was survived by his parents.
-He was a World War II Army Veteran.

 Bio